cloudfoundry/cf-for-k8s/docs/configuration/external-databases.md

 ## Example

 In the following section, an external database is created using the bitnami postgresql helm chart.
-Please note that this setup is **not suitable for productive environments**.
+Please note that this setup is **not suitable for production environments**.

 1. Install postgresql using helm